 You can apply for a CPR number online once you have a confirmed housing offer in the municipality of Aarhus.

-Please have the following documents ready in digital form (PDF):
+Please have the following documents ready in digital form (PDF) for upload:

 1: Passport (photo page) or national ID (Front and back).
 Must include your place of birth

 2: Proof of your address in Denmark: rental contract (all pages) or a confirmed housing offer with a Danish address and your name on it.

 3: If applicable: marriage certificate, divorce certificate, death certificate (widow(er)), children's birth certificates (only if your child is accompanying you).
 Documents on legal custody, if you are not married to your child's other parent (only if your child is accompanying you).

 4: Documentation of your Nordic social security number.
 (For citizens from the Faroe Islands: your p-number - persontalsnummer)